-The district’s plan for its Career and Technical Education program will be approved annually by the superintendent or designee.
-All components of the plan will meet the Career and Technical Education program standards as established by the Office of State Superintendent of Public Instruction (OSPI).
+A. The district’s plan for its Career and Technical Education (CTE) program will be approved annually by the superintendent or designee.
+All components of the plan will meet the CTE program standards as established by the Office of State Superintendent of Public Instruction (OSPI).

 The district’s CTE Plan describes how the district will deliver career and technical education to its students.
 The components of the district’s CTE plan will ensure:

-2. Responsiveness to state-wide or local high-demand occupations;
+- Responsiveness to state-wide or local high demand occupations;

-5. Adequate student and teacher opportunities to connect to the business community including, but not limited to, industry job shadowing, mentorships and internships;
+- Adequate student and teacher opportunites to connect to the business community including, but not limited to, industry job shadowing, mentorships and internships.

-6. The integration and application of 21st Century Leadership Skills;
+- The integration and application of 21st century leadership skills;

-10. Performance Measures and Targets established by the state are met or exceeded;
+- Performance measures and targets established by the state are met or exceeded;

 The district will adopt performance measures and targets in at least the following areas:

-Each of the district’s high schools will adopt core academic course equivalencies for high school Career and Technical courses, provided that the Career and Technical Education course has been reviewed and approved for equivalency credit by a district team appointed by the superintendent or a designee, in accordance with district policy 2413, Equivalency Credit for Career and Technical Educational Courses.
+Each of the district’s high schools will adopt core academic course equivalencies for high school career and technical courses, provided that the CTE course has been reviewed and approved for equivalency credit by a district team appointed by the superintendent or a designee, in accordance with district policy 2413, Equivalency Credit for CTE Courses.

 A program of study is a sequence of courses that identifies the secondary and post-secondary content that students need to take to ensure that they will have the knowledge and skills needed for a seamless transition to post-secondary options.